kotaroh/SelfDriving_CarND-Vehicle-Detection/writeup.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I implemented a sliding window search per the sample code in the lessons.
 The area for the search is limited to the areas where vehicle could be observed.
 Especially in this video, the vehicle is always on the left lane and vehicle would not be detected on the left side, so the search starts with x = 200 as x range.

-The window size is (64,64) and overlap fraction is defined as 0.75 between y = 400 and 7 = 528, and window size is (96,96) and overlap fraction is defined as 0.5 between y = 528 and 7 = 720
+The window size is (64,64) and overlap fraction is defined as 0.75 between y = 400 and 7 = 528, and window size is (96,96) and overlap fraction is defined as 0.5 between y = 528 and 7 = 720.
+The area is described as below.
+This is because the vehicle will be observed as a bigger object when they are close, so no need to have smaller cells in the bottom half of the screen.

 ![alt text][image3]